 The advancement in technology has truly shaken up media coverage.
 The internet has provided quicker access to information from around the world and people reporting things themselves through social media platforms, such as Twitter, has impacted newspaper sales.

 Print media has wisely embraced technology to a large extent by opening online platforms of their news and using social media to channel potential viewers to their coverage.
-Nonetheless, the Audit Bureau of Circulations reporting that the most popular newspaper in the UK, The Sun, has faced pretty much a year-on-year decline since 2001 and has dropped from 3.1 million printed newspapers sold in January 2009 to 1.4 million in January 2019.
+Nonetheless, the Audit Bureau of Circulations report that the most popular newspaper in the UK, The Sun, has faced pretty much a year-on-year decline since 2001 and has dropped from 3.1 million printed newspapers sold in January 2009 to 1.4 million in January 2019.

-There was once a time where physical newspapers were a necessity for anyone wishing to find out anything about their country or more so the rest of the world but they have taken a huge hit due to technological developments.
+There was once a time where physical newspapers were a necessity for anyone wishing to find out anything about their country or the rest of the world but they have taken a hit due to technological developments.
 Although the rise in broadcast news didn’t affect their sales hugely, the rise in the internet certainly has.

 From a time where broadcast news was seen as the modern and new format over print media, online news has quickly taken up that mantel.